iris-networks/k8s-orchestrator/kubernetes/traefik/installation-guide.md

 ### Implementation Details:

-1. **Automatic DNS Configuration**:
+1. **DNS Configuration**:
-   - External-DNS will detect the IngressRoute resources and create the necessary DNS records in Cloudflare
+   - You will need to manually configure DNS records in Cloudflare
-   - The records will point to the Traefik ingress controller
+   - The records should point to the Traefik ingress controller

 2. **TLS Certificates**:
    - Traefik will use Let's Encrypt with Cloudflare DNS challenge to obtain TLS certificates